-Do not use shortwave diathermy, microwave diathermy, or therapeutic ultrasound diathermy (collectively described as diathermy) on patients implanted with the Axonics SNM System.
+Shortwave diathermy, microwave diathermy, or therapeutic ultrasound diathermy (collectively described as diathermy) CANNOT be performed on patients implanted with the Axonics SNM System.
 Diathermy can transmit energy through the implanted system.
 This could potentially cause tissue damage at the location of the implanted electrodes, resulting in severe injury.